 - I weigh 300 pounds

-- My three kids are sitting on the couch talking
+- Or I already used the example in yesterday’s post: My three kids are sitting on the couch talking

 Circumstances are just the facts.
 But circumstances can trigger thoughts.

 - My teenager doesn’t believe in God anymore